Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 Popular Wix apps:

-When you are building a website that can process online orders, you need more than an attractive design, you also need specific functionalities.
+When you’re building a website that can process online orders, you need more than an attractive design, you also need specific functionalities.
 Here’s how Wix and WordPress compare when it comes to setting up an eCommerce website.

 Wix

-To create an e-commerce site using Wix, you’ll need to install a store app.
-Currently, the two most popular options are Online Store, by Ecwid, a free, but limited option, and Wix Stores, which is available with a business subscription.
+To set up an online store using a Wix website, you’ll need to install a store app.
+Currently, the two most popular options are Online Store, by Ecwid, a free, but limited option, eCommerce Store by POWR Wix Stores, which is available with a business subscription.

 A Wix business subscription enables online payments via your website and includes Google Analytics, online ad credits, and generous storage space.
-Business subscriptions currently start at $23/month; however, the monthly Wix eCommerce price for a small business can reach $49.
+Business subscriptions currently start at $29/month; however, the monthly Wix eCommerce price for a small business can reach $159.

 WordPress